MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 .. note::
-    As of release 0.1.0, `OpenSeesPy` visualization module is unable to visualize the joint offsets.
+    As of release 0.1.0, `OpenSeesPy` visualization module ops_vis is unable to visualize the joint offsets.

+.. _shell hybrid model:

 Shell and beam hybrid model
 --------------------------------------